Ericzklm/pokemonautomation.github.io/docs/Programs/PokemonLZA/RestaurantFarmer.md

 With battle AI enabled, have 4 strong moves of different types that maximize type coverage.
 The order does not matter.

-Restaurant Le Yeah: To avoid being stalled by Talonflame/Altaria, choose Pokemon with these attributes:
+**Restaurant Le Yeah**: To avoid being stalled by Talonflame/Altaria, choose Pokemon with these attributes:

 - Talonflame's Flame Wheel should not be the highest damaging option against your Pokemon.
 Talonflame's moves are Hurricane, Flame Wheel, U-Turn, and Steel Wing
-- The move in the top slot should be able to one-hit KO Talonflame.
+- The highest priority move should one-hit KO Talonflame.
 Talonflame is level 45 so the bar is fairly low.

+**Restaurant Le Wow**: 10 consecutive battles, high-leveled Pokemon recommended

+- Shell Bell is recommended to sustain through all 10 battles
+- The first opponent will attempt to poison you.
+The Pokemon that's sent out first will likely faint to this if it's not Poison or Steel type
+- The fourth opponent has Rocky Helmet and stall tactics.
+If you're using contact moves, you may take significant damage here
+- Some opponents have moves with a burn chance which can hinder physical attackers and do damage over time
+- You will lose 60k+ for each round of 10 battles even with all 3 Gold Canari Plush so make sure you have enough money to begin with.
+The reward of 10 Pearl Strings sells for 100k so you can recover your money afterwards

+**Sushi High Roller**: Multi-battles with wild Pokemon AI

-Sushi High Roller: The player is not immune to damage here so you can lose if the player takes too much damage from stray attacks.
-Choose Pokemon that have good AOE moves and ones that cant faint since the opponents target you if your Pokemon faint.
+- The player is not immune to damage here so you can lose if the player takes too much damage from stray attacks
+- Choose Pokemon that have good AOE moves and ones that cant faint since the opponents target you if your Pokemon faint.

 ## Credits